 Ring made with straw rope.
 Reduces weapon wear.

 One of the rings of a distant country which produces katanas.
-It is said that a unique technique has been applied to it.
+It is said that a unique spell has been applied.

 Both rings are associated with religion and exhibit a magical effect through the country’s unique crafting techniques, much like pagan items in the West.
 The so-called holy arrows, or “toad eye arrows”, (蟇目矢) also originate in medieval Japan, affixed with peculiar-shaped head that makes them physically harmless but able to produce a whistling sound that Shinto shrines use to exorcise evil spirits; its in-game counterpart is used for a similar purpose in “conjury” (呪術) ceremonies, and deals only magic damage.
 While jujutsu literally refers to “spell arts” like sorcery, it has more primitive and spiritual connotations compared to majutsu, indicating that this magic blade is created by a more tribal, ritualistic culture — again, befitting pagans of a less “sophisticated” era.
 Clearly, there exists a religious tradition associated with magic that has survived to this day.